rust-lang/rfcs/text/3127-trim-paths.md

 ## The rustc book: Command-line arguments

-### `--remap-scope`: configure the scope of path remapping
+### `--remap-path-scope`: configure the scope of path remapping

 When the `--remap-path-prefix` option is passed to rustc then source path prefixes in all output will be affected.
-The `--remap-scope` argument can be used in conjunction with `--remap-path-prefix` to determine paths in which output context should be affected.
+The `--remap-path-scope` argument can be used in conjunction with `--remap-path-prefix` to determine paths in which output context should be affected.
 This flag accepts a comma-separated list of values and may be specified multiple times.
 The valid scopes are:

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from